ArtFlag/sphinxtechnicalwriting/source/tools/toolsindex.rst

 Customizing VS Code
 -------------------

-As mentionned earlier, VS code is customizable.
+As mentionned earlier, VS Code is customizable.
 Refer to the following links to get examples of what you can do to boost your productivity.

 .. toctree::
    :maxdepth: 3

    tasks.rst
+   config.rst